openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 Furthermore to assess the viability of the scrape profile feature the monitoring team performed a detailed analysis of its impact in an OpenShift cluster.
-The analysis consisted in a test where an OpenShift cluster would run three replicas of the OpenShift Prometheus instance but each replica would be configured to a different scrape profile (`full`, `minimal`).
-Then we would trigger a workload using kube-burner and at the end of 2 hours, we evaluated the results.
+The analysis consisted of a test where an OpenShift cluster would run three replicas of the OpenShift Prometheus instance but each replica would be configured to a different scrape profile (`full`, `minimal`).
+Then we would trigger a workload using [kube-burner](https://github.com/cloud-bulldozer/kube-burner) and at the end of 2 hours, we evaluated the results.
 We concluded that in terms of resource usage, given the results obtained we can confidently state that the feature is quite valuable given the reduction of CPU by ~21% and memory by ~33% when comparing the `minimal` to the `full` profile.